-Your clients spend should be a key consideration when it comes to PPC management.
-Without a budget order, you don’t have the ability to place monthly caps on spend in AdWords.
+Your clients spend should be a key consideration when it comes to PPC marketing.
+Without a budget order, you don’t have the ability to place monthly caps on spend in Google Ads.
 If it’s important to them, the line ‘Why are we 15% over spent this month?’ can make your heart drop.

 When you’re aware of what needs attention, you can use the budget calculation tool to set required daily spend.
 Given the 20% leeway, you may need to adjust this more than once throughout the month.